A Visual Guide to Understanding Heartburn and GERD

 Raise the Head of Your Bed

-If you experience nighttime heartburn, try placing blocks under the legs of your bed to raise the head about 6 inches, or sleep with your upper body on a wedge pillow.
+If you have nighttime heartburn, try placing blocks under the legs of your bed to raise the head about 6 inches, or sleep with your upper body on a wedge pillow.
 This strategy uses gravity to keep stomach acids where they belong.
 (Avoid raising your head with piles of pillows.
 This bends your body in a way that can aggravate heartburn.)
-Reflux also occurs less frequently when lying on your left side rather than your right.
+For some, reflux also happens less frequently when lying on your left side rather than your right.

 Wear Loose-Fitting Clothes